 We tested a few great switchel recipes to see if it really lived up to its old-fashioned fame.

-Here’s a classic recipe which was unearthed from the archives of The Old Farmer’s Almanac.
+Here’s a classic Haymaker’s Punch recipe, which was unearthed from the archives of The Old Farmer’s Almanac:

 - 1 gallon water